bcgsc/mavis/README.md

 ## Install Instructions

 There are 3 major steps to setting up and installing [MAVIS](http://mavis.bcgsc.ca).
-If you are a developer contributing to mavis, please see the [instructions for developers page](https://mavis.readthedocs.io/en/latest/development) instead
+If you are a developer contributing to mavis, please see the [instructions for developers page](https://mavis.readthedocs.io/en/latest/development) instead.
+Note that MAVIS is developed primarily for linux systems

 ### 1. Install Aligner